louthy/language-ext/README.md

         }
     }
 ```
-This gives you `Equals`, `IEquatable.Equals`, `IComparer.CompareTo`, `GetHashCode`, `operator==`, `operator!=`, `operator>`, `operator>=`, `operator<`, and `operator<=` implemented by default.
+This gives you Equals, IEquatable.Equals, IComparer.CompareTo, GetHashCode, operator==, operator!=, operator>, operator>=, operator<, and operator<= implemented by default.

 Note that only *fields* are used in the structural comparisons and hash-code building.
 So if you want to use properties then they must be backed by fields.

-No reflection is used to achieve this result, the `Record` type builds the IL directly, and so it's as efficient as writing the code by hand.
+> No reflection is used to achieve this result, the `Record` type builds the IL directly, and so it's as efficient as writing the code by hand.

 There are some [unit tests](https://github.com/louthy/language-ext/blob/master/LanguageExt.Tests/RecordTypesTest.cs) to see this in action.

 ## `RecordType<A>`

-You can also use the 'toolkit' that the `Record<A>` type uses to build this functionality in your own code (perhaps if you want to use this for `struct` comparisons or if you can't derive directly from `Record<A>`, or maybe you just want some of the functionality for ad-hoc behaviour):
+You can also use the 'toolkit' that `Record<A>` uses to build this functionality in your own bespoke types (perhaps if you want to use this for `struct` comparisons or if you can't derive directly from `Record<A>`, or maybe you just want some of the functionality for ad-hoc behaviour):

 The toolkit is composed of four functions:

 ```c#
     RecordType<A>.Hash(record);
 ```
 This will provide the hash-code for the record of type `A` provided.
-This can be used for your default `GetHashCode()` implementation.
+It can be used for your default `GetHashCode()` implementation.
 ```c#
     RecordType<A>.Equality(record, obj);
 ```
 This provides structural equality with the record of type `A` and the record of type `object`.
 The types must match for the equality to pass.
-This can be used for your default `Equals(obj)` implementation.
+It can be used for your default `Equals(object)` implementation.
 ```c#
     RecordType<A>.EqualityTyped(record1, record2);
 ```
-This provides structural equality with the record of type `A` and another record the record of type `A`.
-It can be used for your default `Equals(a, b)` for `IEquatable<A>` implementation.
+This provides structural equality with the record of type `A` and another record of type `A`.
+It can be used for your default `Equals(a, b)` method for the `IEquatable<A>` implementation.
 ```c#
     RecordType<A>.Compare(this, other);
 ```
 This provides a structural ordering comparison with the record of type `A` and another record the record of type `A`.
-It can be used for your default `CompareTo(a, b)` for `IComparable<A>` implementation.
+It can be used for your default `CompareTo(a, b)` method for the `IComparable<A>` implementation.

-Below is the toolkit in use to build a `struct` type that has structural equality, ordering, and hash-code implementation.
+Below is the toolkit in use,  it's used to build a `struct` type that has structural equality, ordering, and hash-code implementation.
 ```c#
     public class TestStruct : IEquatable<TestStruct>, IComparable<TestStruct>
     {